ilbers/meta-lotos/README.md

         /opt/dev/yocto/poky/meta-sunxi \
         /opt/dev/yocto/poky/meta-lotos \

-    NOTE: replace '/opt/dev/yocto' by the path to your poky tree.
+    NOTE: replace */opt/dev/yocto* by the path to your poky tree.

-8. Start build
+5. Start build

-      $ bitbake core-image-sato
+      $ bitbake core-image-lotos

-    The ready SD card image can be found in tmp/deploy/images/bananapi-lotos/*.sunxi-sdimg
+    The ready SD card image can be found in tmp/deploy/images/bpi-lotos/*.bpi-sdimg